 Portions of Morris Library are still open for students, staff and faculty to access WiFi and/or needing study space.
-The first floor computer lab (room 139) has 14 computers and a printer for use.
+The first floor computer lab (room 139) has 14 computers, a scanner, and a printer for use.
 The first floor study area around Delyte’s is also open for users.
 Both of these areas are available Monday – Friday, 10 am – 4 pm.
 You will need to enter these spaces via the north or east doors.
 Morris Library proper is currently closed until further notice.

 For Online Assistance:

 - Reference assistance available through Ask-a-Librarian via instant messaging or email.

 - Special Collections Research Center assistance via firstname.lastname@example.org.

 Governor Pritzker has officially moved Illinois to the next phase of his Restore Illinois Plan.
 Although this does not include face-to-face services, Morris Library is now offering patrons access to our collection.

 To access items from the Morris Library collection, you can submit your request via this form.
 We will be processing requests on a strict schedule.
 Any request that is submitted before 8am, will be available the same day at 1pm in the North Entrance by Lincoln’s statue on open hold shelves.
 The items will be pre-checked out to your account and you can simply pick them up.
 If a request cannot be processed for any reason, we will contact you via email to let you know.
 Requests made after 8am will be available the next business day.
 Your items will remain available for pickup for 3 business days only.
 If you do not pick them up, we will remove them from your account and return them to circulation after a short quarantine period.
 Due to building hours, requests will only be available Monday-Friday.